saratmoka/RareEvents-RandGeoGraphs/README.md

 - image.png

 # Running Instructions
 Open the jupyter notebook *Rare-Event-Simulation.ipynb*.
-All the instructions on how to estimate the rare-event probabilties associate with are found in the notebook.
+All the instructions on how to estimate the rare-event probabilties are found in the notebook.